mrbooshehri/my_devops-journey/docker/README.md

 docker rmi <image_name>:<image_tag>
 ```
 **Note:** if you apply the previous command on an image that has only
-one tag, the image becam dangle.
+one tag, the image became dangle.
 **Note:** While an image is using by a container you can't remove it
 from disk, even if you stop the container and remove the image by
 ```-f``` switch and you can't see the image in ```docker images```, the
-stoped container will start again.(you can turn the removed image back to image list by pull the image from the repository again)
+stopped container will start again.(you can turn the removed image back to image list by pull the image from the repository again)

 ## Remove container with ```rm```